 Founded in 1984 by artists Sylvia Orozco, Sam Coronado and Pio Pulido, the Mexic-Arte Museum brings the art and culture of Mexico to Texas.
 Located on Congress Avenue, the museum hosts innovative and vibrant exhibitions dedicated to cultural enrichment and education.
 Hit up the museum store for cool collectibles like Frida trinkets and Día de los Muertos stickers.

-Catch a show at Teatro Vivo, a bilingual theater dedicated to producing culturally relevant performance art addressing critical social issues about the Latino experience.
+Catch a show at Teatro Vivo, a bilingual theater dedicated to producing culturally relevant performance art addressing critical social issues about the Latino and Latina experience.

 Unveiled in 2012, the Tejano Monument by Armando Hinojosa is the largest sculpture on the Texas State Capitol grounds.
 The life size bronze figures include: a pioneer family, longhorn cattle, a Mexican cowboy and a Spanish explorer.
-It established an enduring legacy and pays tribute to the contributions made by Hispanic descendants.
+It established an enduring legacy and pays tribute to the contributions made by Texans' Mexican American ancestors.